simalexan/s3-lambda-transcribe-audio-to-text-s3/README.md

 This component has one CloudFormation deployment parameter:

-- `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
-By default it's 180 seconds.
 - `LanguageCode`, a required parameter, represents the language present in the audio file that the AWS Transcribe should detect.
 Possible values are:
 'en-US','es-US','en-AU','fr-CA','en-GB','de-DE','pt-BR','fr-FR','it-IT','ko-KR','es-ES'